 MemberPress is a premium platform which means you’ll need to purchase a premium version to get started.
 There’s no free version but they do offer a 100% no-risk 14-day moneyback guarantee.

-MemberPress has 3 pricing plans:
+MemberPress has 3 pricing plans that start at $179.50 per month.

 When it comes to customer support, MemberPress offers a reliable and responsive support team.
 It uses a support ticket system so you can receive technical support depending on your pricing plan.